Grima04/mesa-turnip-kgsl/src/gallium/docs/source/screen.rst

   as opposed to padding to vec4s.
 * ``PIPE_CAP_CONSERVATIVE_RASTER_POST_SNAP_TRIANGLES``: Whether the
   ``PIPE_CONSERVATIVE_RASTER_POST_SNAP`` mode is supported for triangles.
+  The post-snap mode means the conservative rasterization occurs after the conversion from floating-point to fixed-point coordinates on the subpixel grid.
 * ``PIPE_CAP_CONSERVATIVE_RASTER_POST_SNAP_POINTS_LINES``: Whether the
   ``PIPE_CONSERVATIVE_RASTER_POST_SNAP`` mode is supported for points and lines.
 * ``PIPE_CAP_CONSERVATIVE_RASTER_PRE_SNAP_TRIANGLES``: Whether the
   ``PIPE_CONSERVATIVE_RASTER_PRE_SNAP`` mode is supported for triangles.
+  The pre-snap mode means the conservative rasterization occurs before the conversion from floating-point to fixed-point coordinates.
 * ``PIPE_CAP_CONSERVATIVE_RASTER_PRE_SNAP_POINTS_LINES``: Whether the
   ``PIPE_CONSERVATIVE_RASTER_PRE_SNAP`` mode is supported for points and lines.
 * ``PIPE_CAP_CONSERVATIVE_RASTER_POST_DEPTH_COVERAGE``: Whether